Cross-Eyed Baby: Causes, Treatment, and When To Worry - Baby Chick

 Support Visual Development

-High-contrast images such as black-and-white cards are easier for your baby to focus on.
+High-contrast images, such as black-and-white cards, are easier for your baby to focus on.
 Expose them to many images and environments.22

 Practice Tracking

 Hold an image or toy 8 to 10 inches from your infant’s face; this is the optimal distance for seeing until 4 months old.
 Slowly move the object from side to side, encouraging your cross-eyed baby to maintain their focus on it.
-You can also encourage the tracking of objects by moving or turning your baby slowly around a room.
+You can also encourage object tracking by moving or turning your baby slowly around a room.
 This allows them to practice tracking objects and switching focus.22

 Maintain Balance